allesklar/tkh_illustrations/README.md

 ## Upgrading

+    $ bundle update tkh_illustrations

-If you are upgrading and think you might need to upgrade your migrations or your locale files, run:
+Upgrade your migrations or your locale files

     $ rake tkh_illustrations:update

-and
+and, if there are any new migrations

 		$ rake db:migrate